onja-org/html-exercises/09-correct-fields/index.md

 In this exercise, we'll build the form fields based on what the server expects for each field type.

 Have a look at the `09-correct-fields.html` file.
+It contains comments about what the server expects.
+Think about all the possible ways of achieving these outcomes.

 Save, `add`, and then `commit` your changes in your forked repo.
 Make sure to `push`!